chrishyland/chrishyland.github.io/_posts/2019-12-30-Reading_List.md

 #### Killing Commendatore
 3.5/5: Another typical Murakami book blending realism with fantasy.
 Really nice build up of the story arc and at the climax of the story, it was quite a page-turner.

+#### Lolita
+3/5: A book that was attempted to be a work that is a separate artifice from the world through its attention to form.
+An interesting novel as Nabokov attemps to get you to empathise with such a despicable main character.

 #### On the Road
 3/5: A book based on Jack Kerouac's own life and friends such as Allen Ginsberg.
 It was interesting when reading the background around the book on the Beat generation and the emphasis placed on human experiences.
 In particular, the graphic depiction of the human condition and attempts to record all facets of human experiences.
 However, the main character Dean Moriarty was an unlikeable character for me.